 2549 Splish Splash Drive

-Often cited by families as one of the best water parks in the country, Splish Splash has 96 acres of rides, slides and pools.
+Often cited by families as one of the best water parks in the country, Long Island's Splish Splash has 96 acres of rides, slides, and pools.
 Preschoolers can play in the kiddie pools, slip down the elephant slide, take a soak surrounded by bubbles and geysers, and romp in a shipwreck-themed water playground.
-There are even toddler swings that dip little toes in the water.
-Although many of rides have height restrictions (like the Cliff Diver, which drops you eight stories in three seconds), little kids can ride several of them (not that one) if clad in a life jacket and accompanied by a parent.
+There are even toddler swings that dip tiny toes in the water.
+Although many rides have height restrictions (like the Cliff Diver, which drops you eight stories in three seconds), little kids can ride several of them (not that one) if clad in a life jacket and accompanied by a parent.
 If you become waterlogged, take in a family show while you drip-dry.
 Cabana rentals are also available so you can relax in the shade when you need a break from all the sun and fun.
 Another unique Splish Splash attribute: When the park was built, the developers didn't cut down the trees; they just worked around them.
 So it's very pretty and comparatively eco-friendly.
 Find more Long Island water slides and theme parks from our sister site.

 RELATED: Indoor Water Parks Near NYC for Year-Round Splashing